-- 15. The principal supervisor bears the major responsibility for providing advice and support to the student on the conduct of their work, however, the independent research will normally be carried out by the student alone.
-The supervisor is an important resource and is there to offer guidance, ask relevant questions and suggest lines of enquiry but not to provide answers to major research questions. - 16.
+- 17. The principal supervisor bears the major responsibility for providing advice and support to the student on the conduct of their work, however, the independent research will normally be carried out by the student alone.
+The supervisor is an important resource and is there to offer guidance, ask relevant questions and suggest lines of enquiry but not to provide answers to major research questions. - 18.
 The principal supervisor should be approachable and available for consultation at reasonable times.
 The success of a student's research depends to a large extent on the help and guidance provided by the supervisor.
-The College encourages students and supervisors to maintain close contact, particularly in the early stages of the work, in order to avoid difficulties. - 17.
-In line with paragraph 4 (a) and (b), a schedule of supervisory meetings and work should be agreed with the principal supervisor and, where necessary, other members of the supervisory team in advance (e.g. at the start of the academic year). - 18.
-The principal supervisor's responsibilities include, but are not limited to: - a. agreeing with the student a suitable research topic that can be completed within time and at an appropriate level, and checking that appropriate resources are available; - b. advising on techniques, literature and methods, and encouraging familiarity with developments in the subject; - c. ensuring that any necessary internal administrative and other procedures are adhered to (e.g. annual reviews); - d. with the student, advising on and agreeing a schedule of meetings, based on a minimum (for full-time students) of one meeting per month in the first year and, on average, one meeting every six weeks throughout subsequent years (and a pro-rata equivalent for part-time students); for laboratory-based projects, students can expect more regular contact, with substantive discussion meetings often on a weekly basis for full-time students (or fortnightly for part-time students); only in exceptional circumstances (e.g. fieldwork or the student working abroad) will communication by e-mail or telephone be an acceptable substitute for face-to-face meetings; - e. lodging notes and dates of each substantive supervisory meeting (as agreed with the student) centrally in their department (this would normally be with the annual review notes); - f. by the end of the first term, agreeing with the student a broad timetable of work and objectives to be met in the first year; these must be written down and sent to the DoGS for approval and filing; - g. agreeing with the student a written statement of research and skills development needs at the start of the programme (by completing a Training Needs Analysis Tool10) and monitoring and updating the fulfilment of these needs through supervisions, annual reviews and at the upgrade meeting; - h. arranging appropriate introductions to the departmental research environment; - i. promoting awareness of ethical, legal and professional issues relevant to the conduct and presentation of research, including plagiarism; - j. requesting written work according to an agreed schedule and returning such work with constructive feedback within a reasonable time;
+The College encourages students and supervisors to maintain close contact, particularly in the early stages of the work, in order to avoid difficulties. - 19.
+In line with paragraph 4 (a) and (b), a schedule of supervisory meetings and work should be agreed with the principal supervisor and, where necessary, other members of the supervisory team in advance (e.g. at the start of the academic year). - 20.
+The principal supervisor's responsibilities include, but are not limited to: - a. agreeing with the student a suitable research topic that can be completed within time and at an appropriate level, and checking that appropriate resources are available; - b. advising on techniques, literature and methods, and encouraging familiarity with developments in the subject; - c. ensuring that any necessary internal administrative and other procedures are adhered to (e.g. annual reviews); - d. with the student, advising on and agreeing a schedule of meetings, based on a minimum (for full-time students) of one meeting per month in the first year and, on average, one meeting every six weeks throughout subsequent years (and a pro-rata equivalent for part-time students); for laboratory-based projects, students can expect more regular contact, with substantive discussion meetings often on a weekly basis for full-time students (or fortnightly for part-time students); only in exceptional circumstances (e.g. fieldwork or the student working abroad) will communication by e-mail or telephone be an acceptable substitute for face-to-face meetings; - e. lodging notes and dates of each substantive supervisory meeting (as agreed with the student) centrally in their school (this would normally be with the annual review notes);